 Use of UTORvpn is subject to the University’s Appropriate use of Technology Guidelines.
 Most web browsing or common e-communications activities are permitted.
 Because UTORvpn protects all of your internet traffic, and this is a shared service, please be cognizant of how much bandwidth you are using.
 If you use more than 5 GB in a session we will alert you by email.
 If we identify a suspicious or abusive pattern of behaviour we may take further action to protect your account and the integrity of the service.

 Migration Notice: UTORvpn is undergoing a migration from OpenVPN to Cisco’s ASA VPN.
-For documentation on the legacy OpenVPN see http://vpn.utoronto.ca/.
-All users will need to migrate by the end of summer 2019.
+For documentation on the legacy OpenVPN see http://vpn.utoronto.ca/. .